trs/shift-code/README.md

 1. Start the program: `npx shift-code-redeemer`
 1. Enter your shift credentials.
 1. Select the platform and game you wish to redeem on.
 1. Codes will be automatically redeemed.
-Just let it do it's thing.
+Just let it do its thing.
     - Used shift keys are cached in `~/.config/configstore/shift-code-redeemer.json` under the profile email.

+### Optional arguments

+Use the following arguments to redeem codes faster, or even unattended.

+`--email=EMAIL`: replace `EMAIL` with your email address to skip the login prompt.
+You must use this with `--password`.
+`--password=PASSWORD`: replace `PASSWORD` with your password to skip the login prompt.
+You must use this with `--email`.
+`--platform=PLATFORM`: replace `PLATFORM` with the platform for which you want to redeem, by one of the following codes:
+    `steam`
+    `psn`
+    `xbox`
+    `epic`
+`--game=GAME`: replace `GAME` with game you want to redeem, by one of the following codes:
+    `1`: Borderlands: Game of the Year
+    `2`: Borderlands 2
+    `tps`: Borderlands: The Pre-Sequel
+    `3`: Borderlands 3

 ## FAQ

 1. What does `"please launch a shift-enabled title first"` mean?
-    - You can only redeem a certain number of SHiFT codes before you'll see this.
+    - You can only redeem a certain number of SHiFT codes within time window before you'll see this.
 It means you need to open a SHiFT enabled title (a Borderlands game) and play past the main menu.
 Once you're loaded in, you can exit the game and continue redeeming.
+You may also wait at least an hour and try again.